-The other day I was attending a concert where I found myself completely overcome by emotion.
+The other day I was attending a concert when I found myself completely overcome by emotion.
 The singer sang lyrics expressing gratitude for a Father in Heaven who was willing to give the ultimate sacrifice for us by allowing His Son to atone for our sins.
 As he did so, I sat in my bewilderment and realized, “I could not have done what He did.”

 I reflected on my life and how it is all a gift from Him.
-I remembered the beautiful people I am surrounded by–thinking of my wife, my family, my friends, and the extraordinary relationships I have been blessed with.
+I remembered the beautiful people I am surrounded by–thinking of my wife, family, friends, and the extraordinary relationships I have been blessed with.
 I thought of nature and the planning our Creator must have gone through to give us the splendor and astonishment we enjoy every time we witness our views and vistas.
-I sat amazed where science has taken us and will yet take us in the future.
+I sat amazed at where science has taken us and will take us in the future.
 And I felt gratitude for the commitment of others who have given so much for us to enjoy the peace and safety we take pleasure in.

-I then realized as a father I have participated in feelings of total commitment to my children’s success and safety.
-I have been in circumstances where I know I would give of my life to save theirs.
+I then realized as a father, I have participated in feelings of total commitment to my children’s success and safety.
+I have been in circumstances where I know I would give my life to save theirs.
 There have been times my emotion has overcome logic in protecting them from what I thought was a threat.
 I decided there are few things, if anything, in this world as important to me as my children.
 In fact, I felt nearly my entire existence in life is dedicated to ensuring their betterment.

-I reflected on times in my life where I have stood at the tomb of the Unknown Soldier, knelt at the hollowed grounds at Martin’s Cove, gazed into the pit left from the 9/11 terrorist attacks, and witnessed the destruction from hurricane Katrina–each time thinking of those who gave the ultimate sacrifice by giving their lives for others.
-There are not words I can express to suggest how difficult it must be to give of one’s life for a cause, a country, a belief, or another.
+I reflected on times in my life when I have stood at the tomb of the Unknown Soldier, knelt at the hollowed grounds at Martin’s Cove, gazed into the pit left from the 9/11 terrorist attacks, and witnessed the destruction from hurricane Katrina–each time thinking of those who gave the ultimate sacrifice by giving their lives for others.
+There are no words I can express to suggest how difficult it must be to give of one’s life for a cause, a country, a belief, or another.